msabrowser/-MSABrowser.github.io/index.md

 > Here, this variation will be added onto the `5th` position in the sequnce of `2nd` species in the alignment data with a note of "`M->A : Pathogenic and causes a disease with a name of X`" and source of "`Surname et. al (2020)`".

-> In addition, if you state the `source` as `"modification"` (i.e. post-translational modification), it also will be notified as `red asterisk` in the viewer.
+> In addition, if you state the `type` as `Alteration.Modification` (i.e. post-translational modification), it also will be notified as `red asterisk` in the viewer.

 > Also, you might want to add a cross-reference link by adding it within the `note` after changing the link in `href` attribute:
 >